-Common Ground Committee, a nonprofit dedicated to fostering civil public discourse in politics, is thrilled to partner with the Schar School of Policy and Government at George Mason University to welcome General David H. Petraeus (US Army, Retired) and Ambassador Susan E. Rice to a public forum on global relations.
-As a Director of the CIA and one of America’s most prominent military figures of the post-9/11 era, Petraeus led the way in the global war on terror.
-As United States National Security Advisor (2013-2017) and U.S. Ambassador to the United Nations (2009-2013), Rice shaped foreign policy and promoted human rights.
-As tensions with China, North Korea, Russia and the Middle East continue to rise, join these two icons of foreign policy for a candid conversation on how we can continue to find common ground on the new Cold War.
+Common Ground Committee, a nonprofit dedicated to fostering civil public discourse in politics, was thrilled to partner with the Schar School of Policy and Government at George Mason University to welcome General David H. Petraeus (US Army, Retired) and Ambassador Susan E. Rice to a public forum on global relations.
+At a time of rising tension between America and China, North Korea, Russia and the Middle East, these two icons of foreign policy were able to find many areas of common ground, including these four key takeaways:

 Finding Common Ground on the New Cold War